losrobbos/d04-b-snippets/3-react/README.md

 ### CRA => Create-React-App

-An NPM package which will create a react project using the bundler "WebPack"
+An NPM package which will create a react project using the bundler "Webpack".
+It will already setup a boilerplate for your project and a pre-configured "build process".
+So ideally - for basic projects - you just need to start the build process and can deploy the result "build" folder anywhere.

-This package was developed and is maintained by Facebook / Meta.
+The package Create-React-App was created and is maintained by Facebook / Meta.

 ### Vite

 An alternative build tool which uses "esbuild" under the hood for bundling instead of webpack.
-Esbuild is significantly faster that the WebPack bundler
+Esbuild is significantly faster compared to the WebPack bundler.

 This package is maintained by the VueJS community